Accelerating patent examination in Brazil

 Other fast-track options

-Conclusion and next expected developments in the Brazilian patent system
+Developments in the Brazilian patent system

-For example whether the amendments broadens the scope of the claims that were in the application when the examination has been requested
+- For example, whether the amendments broadens the scope of the claims that were in the application when the examination has been requested

 Article published in the Cipa Journal.
 Read on https://www.daniel-ip.com/wp-content/uploads/2019/05/Cipa-journal.pdf